 - Hold a neutral spine throughout the movement to prevent injury.

-- Lean your body forwards slightly and engage your core muscles to help with stabilization.
+- Lean your body forward slightly and engage your core muscles to help with stabilization.

 Tips

-The barbell upright row is a weightlifting exercise that targets the muscles of the shoulder and upper back, including the deltoids, trapezius, as well as the rhomboids, and even the biceps — making it a great addition to any full-body workout.
+The barbell upright row is a weightlifting exercise that targets the muscles of the shoulder and upper back, including the deltoids, trapezius, rhomboids, and even the biceps.
+It is a great addition to any full-body workout.

 Barbell upright rows can be done with both narrow grips and wider ones.